-While it is true that this strategy will make your heating and cooling system run a for a while to catch back up to your thermostat setting, in total it will still use less energy than if you had maintained that setting all along.
+While it is true that this strategy will make your heating and cooling system run a for a while to catch back up to your desired temperature, in total it will still use less energy than if you had maintained that temperature all along.
 And the longer the period for which you are able to keep the settings turned down, the more that you will save.

 The reason for this is because the bigger the difference in temperatures on the inside of your home compared to the outside, the faster energy is leaked between them.
-In thermodynamics, the speed at which heat is conducted between two areas is defined by the insulation, as well as the temperature difference between the two.
+In thermodynamics, the speed at which heat is conducted between two areas is affected by the insulation between them, as well as the temperature difference between the two.

 Another common misconception people have is that if they set their thermostat really high or low, than the system will cool off or heat up faster.
 For the majority of furnace and air conditioning systems out there, this is not true.
 Think of your thermostat as a simple on/off switch.
-The thermostat simply tells the system to turn on, and then back off when the target temperature is reached.
-The system will not heat your home any faster when you set the thermostat in your chilly home to 92, instead of 72.
+The thermostat simply tells the system to turn on, and then back off when the desired temperature is reached.
+The system will not heat your chilly home any faster when you set the thermostat to 85 instead of 72!

 So how can you save money and energy?